Vital Records Online

 required documents

-What Documents Are Required to Order Kentucky Birth Certificates?
+What Documents Are Required to Order Kentucky Birth Certificate?

 The table below outlines the information and documents needed to obtain a birth certificate in Kentucky.
 In certain cases, the CHFS recommends including identification for verification purposes.
 This is especially important for will-call pick-ups, which require an ID that matches the name of the requester and proof of the order.